itu-itis24-seyfullayev24/itu-itis24-seyfullayev24/README.md

 ## I'm Web Developer!

--  Web Dev is important to me.
+-  I love coding websites and doing much more.
--  Also I love Math and I try to learn it.
+-  Also I love delving into some hard math problems.
--  I'm learning Web Dev and Also App.
+-  I'm boosting my knowledge in fields such as Web Dev and App.
 Dev.
 (React Native)

 <br>